caloni/journal/journal.md

 Amid these calculations, we think it should be noted that the nutrition in grass-finished beef is far superior to rice, avocados, walnuts, and sugar.
 A pound of rice requires about 410 gallons of water to produce.
 Avocados, walnuts, and sugar have similar water requirements.
 Globally, 30 percent of groundwater intended for crops is used by rice, followed by wheat (12 percent), cotton (11 percent), and soybeans (3 percent).

-Of all antibiotics produced in the US, 80 percent are given to livestock and poultry,13 the majority of which (90 percent) are not sick animals—rather, the antibiotics are intended to marginally improve growth rates and prevent sickness.14 Up to 75 percent of these antibiotics pass through the animal and into the environment unchanged.15 Antibiotic resistance in humans is a massive public health concern, and this is exacerbated, in part, by their broad use in livestock.
+Of all antibiotics produced in the US, 80 percent are given to livestock and poultry, the majority of which (90 percent) are not sick animals—rather, the antibiotics are intended to marginally improve growth rates and prevent sickness.
+Up to 75 percent of these antibiotics pass through the animal and into the environment unchanged.
+Antibiotic resistance in humans is a massive public health concern, and this is exacerbated, in part, by their broad use in livestock.
 By contrast, when livestock are given a healthy environment and low stress, they don’t need to be given preemptive antibiotics, which can dramatically cut down the incidence of antibiotic resistance.

 Perhaps the most pressing problem for sustainability, regardless of whether we are discussing the potential role of animals in a food system or appropriate measures to address climate change, is that the vast majority of Westernized populations have become divorced from nature.
 We see nature as a place to visit, not a system we are a part of.
 Because of this, many people simply can’t come to grips with the idea that death is inevitable, unavoidable, and important for new life.
 Many think any death is wrong.